UnPourTous/react-native-popup-stub/lib/README.md

 ## Todo

-- [ ] Enable reversing any valid animations
-- [ ] Support onAnimationEnd
-- [ ] Support onClose callback or so
 - [x] Each popup an independent mask, rather than share a visual one
+- [ ] Support popup life circle callback or so
 - [ ] Enable mask animation
 - [ ] Enable remove animation in android
+- [ ] Enable reversing any valid animations

 ## License
 This library is distributed under MIT Licence.